vlstill/presentations/rh_0316/pres.md

 *   in CPU a write performed by one thread need not be visible to other thread immediately
-*   writes can be reordered -- with reads/also with stores
+*   writes can be reordered -- with reads or also with stores
 *   verifiers often omit this

 . . .

 Solution

-*   the program is instrumented to simulate delayed writes
+*   the program is instrumented to simulate delayed/reordered writes
 *   adds more nondeterminism to the program
 *   LLVM transformation